idio-lang/idio-by-example/idio-source/equality.rst

    The Scheme R5RS standards suggests "do they print the same?"

-   This woolly definition reflects the tricky problem of accessing the elements of compound objects in a consistent manner.
+   This woolly definition reflects the tricky problem of accessing the elements of compound values in a consistent manner.

 .. code-block:: idio
    :caption: :file:`equality.idio`